Männerbund: Rite of passage

-In documented Indo-European cultures used to reconstruct the Männerbund concept, the war bands were generally composed of adolescent males, usually coming from prominent families and initiated together into manhood as an age-class cohort.
-After undergoing painful trials to enter the group, they were sent away to live as landless warriors in the wild for a number of years, within a group ranging from two to twelve members.
+According to scholarly reconstructions, those war bands were generally composed of young, unmarried adolescent males, usually coming from prominent families and initiated together into manhood as an age-class cohort.
+They are thought to have undergone painful trials to enter the group before being sent away to live as landless warriors in the wild for a number of years, within a group presumably ranging from two to twelve members.
 The young males went without possession other than their weapons, living on the edges of their host society.

-Social behaviour normally forbidden, such as stealing, raiding, or sexually assaulting women, were therefore tolerated amongst Männerbund members, as long as the malevolent acts were not directed at the host society.
-Their activities were seasonal, and they lived with their home community for a part of the year.
-Their life was centered on military duties, hunting wild animals and pillaging settlements on one side; and on the recitation of heroic poetry telling the deeds of past heroes and cattle theft legends on the other side.

-A tradition of epic poetry celebrating heroic and violent warriors conquering loot and territories, which were portrayed as possessions the gods wanted them to have, probably participated in the validation of violence among the Männerbund.
-The leader of the band, the *koryonos, was determined with a game of dice, and the result accepted as the gods' choice.
-The other members pledged to die for him, and to kill for him.
-He was regarded as their master in the rite of passage, but also as their 'employer' since the young warriors served as his bodyguards and protectors.
+On the basis on later Indo-European traditions, the leader of the band (the *koryonos) is hypothesised to have been designated by a game of dice, a result viewed as the gods' choice, with the other members pledging loyalty to him.
+He may have been regarded as their master in the rite of passage and, symbolically, as their 'employer' since the young warriors served as his protectors.

+Their activities have been understood as seasonal, with the young men returning to their home community for part of the year.
+Their life was centred on military duties, hunting wild animals, and raiding settlements, as well as on the recitation of heroic poetry recounting the deeds of past warriors and cattle-raiding legends.
+A tradition of epic poetry celebrating heroic and violent warriors conquering loot and territories, portrayed as possessions the gods wanted them to have, may have reinforced the social legitimacy of violent behaviour within the Männerbund.
+Acts normally forbidden, such as stealing, raiding, or sexually assaulting women, were therefore tolerated amongst their members, so long as they were not directed against their own community.

-The period of initiation within the Männerbund was perceived as a transitional stage preceding the status of adult warrior and was usually crowned by marriage.
-The Männerbund were symbolically associated with death and liminality, but also with fecundity and sexual license.
-Kim McCone has argued that members of the Männerbund initially served as young unmarried males without possessions before their eventual incorporation into the *tewtéh_{2}- ('the tribe, people under arms'), composed of the property-owning and married adult males.
+The Männerbund was symbolically associated with death and liminality, but also with fecundity and sexual license.
+As originally proposed by McCone, this initiation period has been understood by scholars as a transitional stage preceding the status of adult warrior, and was usually crowned by marriage in later traditions.
+McCone argues that members of those war-bands initially served as young unmarried males without possessions before their eventual incorporation into the *tewtéh_{2}- ('the tribe, people under arms'), composed of the property-owning and married adult males.
+Birgit Anette Olsen further suggests that their military role likely continued into organised armed groups within society in adulthood, until they reached the status of *gérh₁ontes ('elders'), no longer fit for combat.

-According to David W. Anthony and Dorcas R. Brown, the Männerbund may have served "as an organization promoting group cohesion and effectiveness in combat, as an instrument of external territorial expansion, and as a regulatory device in chiefly feast-centred economies".

-In Europe, those oath-bound initiatory war-bands were eventually absorbed by increasingly powerful patrons and kings during the Iron Age, while they were downgraded in ancient India with the rise of the Brahmin caste, leading to their progressive demise.
+David W. Anthony postulates that, in Europe, such oath-bound initiatory war-bands were gradually absorbed by increasingly powerful patrons and kings during the Iron Age.
+In ancient India, they declined in status with the rise of the Brahmin caste, resulting in their eventual demise.